thierweber/kreuzkirche-3DModel/README.md

-# Welcome to the Geomatics Master Project: "3D Model of a cultural heritage building" <br>
+# Welcome to the ETH Zurich Geomatics Master Project: "3D Model of a cultural heritage building" <br>
 This repository contains a detailed 3D model of the Kreuzkirche in Zurich City.

 ## The Model: